 “Everything was always done at Chad’s crib.
 I clearly remember how nurturing Chad’s parents were to what we were doing.
 Anytime we would come to their house, they would just open the door for us and let us upstairs.
 They knew what we were there for.
 This was before we earned any kind of money.
 It didn’t matter what time it was they would always welcome us, and they were always super cool.
 They were the epitome of a great support system for us.
 What they did was so crucial to us becoming who we are and the contributions we made to this music game” —Origin Stories: The Neptunes

 Sometimes the best thing you can do for a creative person is to give them the space to create.
 It’s a small gesture but could be more important than any money or connections.
-Before Teddy Riley, before any big placements, it was Chad’s parents who were the silent benefactors who gave The Neptunes’ a chance to make it.
+Before Teddy Riley, and before any big placements, Chad’s parents were the silent benefactors who gave The Neptunes’ a chance to make it.
 Imagine how different things would be if Chad’s dad didn’t allow them to come back after the stupid fight?
-What If Chad’s hard-working mom decided to kick everyone out so she could have some peace and quiet?
+What If Chad’s hard-working mom kicked everyone out so she could have some peace?
 Could you blame her?
 There’s nothing pleasant about coming home after a long, grueling night shift to the sounds of banging instruments.
 Chad’s parents made a sacrifice, success wasn’t certain, it wasn’t something they could foresee, but by giving them the attic, they gave them a chance.
 A chance is all they needed.